Instant VIN Lookup

 If you are still wondering where to sell junk cars, sometimes charities will purchase junk cars for a few hundred dollars and then fix them up or sell them for more.
 Call around your local area to see if anyone wants to purchase your junk car for a little money.

 Some junkyards and salvage companies will not purchase a junk car or truck without a title.
 However, some places will if you can prove ownership with the registration and your license.
-You will need to let them know ahead of time that it has no title, so they can research the VIN and find out what the make, model, year, and other specifications are on the vehicle.
+You will need to let them know ahead of time that it has no title, so they can do a Vin check and find out what the make, model, year, and other specifications are on the vehicle.

 Check state laws.
 In some towns or cities, you cannot sell a junk car without a title; for example, Chico California is one of those places where it is forbidden.
 Florida has very confusing junk car laws, so you may need to consult an expert before selling your junk car in Florida if it doesn’t have a title.